shminge/shminge.github.io/_posts/2024-09-06-sol-pairwise-distances.md

 Therefore, unless $n$ or $n-2$ is square, no solution is possible.

 *Sadly, this says nothing about whether a solution is possible when the above conditions are met.
-If you have any ideas, let me know!*
+If you have any ideas, let me know!
+I have found solutions for $n=2,3,4,6,9$ with the help of a python program.
+I've also got a little JS playground for exploring them manually, which showcases a 9-point solution by default.
+You can find that [here](https://openprocessing.org/sketch/2041538).*